tmtsoftware/csw/docs/src/main/services/location.md

 (Registration will fail if the `csw-cluster-seed` application is not running or could not be found or if the given component name was already registered.)

+The following example shows registration of both UnTyped ActorRef and Typed ActorRef:

 Scala
 :   @@snip [LocationServiceExampleClientApp.scala](../../../../examples/src/main/scala/csw/services/location/LocationServiceExampleClientApp.scala) { #Components-Connections-Registrations }